 A collaring ceremony isn’t a necessary event, but one that signifies a very special bond or commitment between partners.
 Some are mostly casual, held at play parties or privately in the home, while others are very formal and resemble a wedding with invited guests and speakers.
 Whether public or private, the idea of a collaring ceremony is to have an event to physically express the connection between partners and to communicate what the collar means to each other in a spoken vow.

 While collars can be a very complex and significant symbol to some people, this isn’t true for everyone.
 People commonly feel like they’re “not allowed” to wear a collar if they’re unowned or that their collar has to look a certain way to be considered a “real collar”.
 Fact of the matter is, this part of kink culture is symbolic on a personal level and varies among different sub-sets of the BDSM community.
 You and your partner(s) are allowed to make your own rules about your collar, as you are on every aspect of play.
 Don’t let anyone else dictate the way you run your relationships or express your involvement in the scene.

-Remember, the collar is especially there to represent you and your kinks.
+Remember, the collar is specifically there to represent you and your kinks.
 It is a personal statement, and no one should influence your decisions in a negative way.
 Collars in the BDSM community are not a symbol of oppression, but a symbol of self-expression.
 Wear it with pride!